HyeBeenS/mistral-7B-Instruct-v0.2-nsmc/README.md

 | **Accuracy** |           |        | **0.87**     | **1000**   |
 | **Macro Avg** | 0.87      | 0.87   | 0.87     | 1000    |
 | **Weighted Avg** | 0.87      | 0.87   | 0.87     | 1000    |

+I conducted up to 2000 training steps, but I believe that if there is sufficient memory available, increasing the steps further can enhance the accuracy.